patching...

 • Planning Commission size reduced—Council voted to change the number of planning commission members from 7 to 5.
 The commission has had difficulty recently reaching a quorum at meetings due to open seats.

-• Parks are tobacco-free zones—Council codified the statewide effort begun by Young Lungs at Play and discussed at its last meeting.
+• Parks are tobacco-free zones—Council codified the by Young Lungs at Play and discussed at its last meeting.
 The name is a bit of a misnomer—smokeless tobacco will be permitted.

 • Powelton Avenue Streetscape contract, totaling more than a half-million dollars, was awarded to Road-Con Inc., of West Chester.
 There was some discussion about moving the roadway to accomodate resident concerns about sidewalk and curb size.